 Putting a contract clause on liquidated damages provides some sort of security, but unliquidated damages make room for unforeseen circumstances.
 So, including this clause would require a good grasp of what is to come for the construction project.

-The Liquidated damages clause will depend on what you have agreed on the contract.
+The Liquidated damages clause will depend on what you have agreed during the preparation of the building contract.
 It can be set on a daily or weekly basis.
 You can determine this amount in the contract through an estimation if the expected completion date is not met.
 But, this should not exceed the contract’s total price.